-We are now at the letter B in the Blogging from A – Z Challenge, April 2014 and today we have a little look at Belgium as part of out theme – A weird and Zany world
+We are now at the letter B in the Blogging from A – Z Challenge, April 2014 and today we have a little look at B is for Belgium – you rebel you.

 I absolutely love Belgium, probably because I consider it to be so idiosyncratic.
 Belgium does not appear to see itself as a cohesive country.
 More that it is a series of city states, each independent of each other.
 Our experiences in Ghent, part of the Flanders region and of Brussels a city of bipolar characteristics and other little villages along the way have confirmed these ideas.
 Each is so proud of themselves and really quite disparaging of the others.